 The essay competition is designed to encourage promising young thinkers and writers to explore different science-faith topics.
-Thanks to our grant from the Templeton Religion Trust we are now able to offer larger prize incentives:

 £500 First prize

 You have until MIDNIGHT on 30th August 2020 to send your entries to email@example.com.
 Time to get thinking!

 The first prize will be announced later in the year, and will be published in the PréCiS.

 ull details about the terms of theIf you are an undergraduate or postgraduate student, we are looking for essays of no more than 1000 words on one of the following titles:You have until MIDNIGHT on 30th August 2019 to send your entries to firstname.lastname@example.org.
 Time to get thinking! competition should be read before entering, which are available here.

 The 1st, 2nd and 3rd place (where applicable) essays from our Summer competitions can be viewed below.
 As well as having their essays published, as of 2016 our winners and runners-up also won a prize to the value of £500, £250 and £100 worth, respectively.